shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 At level 3, you can keep yourself from harming others.
 You learn the following Bond Affinity option:

 -   Safe: 0 Spell Points.
 This spell deals 0 damage, if it would deal damage.
 It also costs 5 Spell Points less.
-You may double your spellcasting ability modifier for this spell cast.
+You may double your prime modifier for this spell cast.

 ### Damage Mitigation